 To trim your toenails, Alaa Razak says to always trim your nails and file straight across.
 Do not curve when nail cutting and never cut the sides of your toenails.
 If you ever get an ingrown toenail, a 10-minute salt-water bath will help reduce any swelling from it.

 “Prevention is better than cure,” says Alaa.
-All these tips and tricks are here to maintain the overall health of your feet and ensure you avoid foot-focused conditions.
+All these tips and tricks are here to maintain the overall health of your feet and ensure you avoid foot-focused conditions, not only in summer but all year round.